 - Understand what the IME is.
 The purpose of the examination, is to shut down your medical treatment and your L&I claim.

 - An IME doctor is not your doctor.
 The evaluation does not create a doctor patient relationship.
 The IME doctor will not prescribe medication and will not treat you.

 - This doctor may try and trick or confuse you with his tests.
 Give genuine effort and honestly communicate your pain levels and limits.
 Do not exaggerated your pain levels.

 - What to wear.
 Avoid clothing that restricts movement.
 Avoid clothing and accessories that can convey negative non-verbal messages.

 - Know about your treatment plan.
 Be knowledgeable about the doctors you have treated and consulted with, what kinds of medication you are currently taking and what kinds of regimens and home therapy programs you are completing.
 With your doctor’s permission avoid taking medication that would cause drowsiness or limit your ability to focus at the appointment, avoid medications that reduce inflammation or mask pain.
-Your want the IME doctor to be able to see your pain without you showing it to him.
+Your want the IME doctor to be able to see your pain and swelling without you needing to show it to him.